pslib-cz/2023-l4-web-typographic-library-VeronikaLatova/README.md

 ```
 ## Lists
 There are two types of lists.
 Ordered list `<ol>` and unordered `<ul>` list.
 In this library, styled lists have for example bigger space between lines and bold numbers in the beginning of a list.
-This is just an example, how to create ordered lists:
+This is just an example, how to create ordered and unordered lists:
 ### Ordered list
 ```html
                 <ol>